pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 - After restart your WebUI, you shall see the following two tabs:
 - ![Tabs](https://github.com/pkuliyi2015/multidiffusion-upscaler-for-automatic1111/blob/docs/imgs/Tabs.png?raw=true)

 ### MultiDiffusion Params

 - Latent tile width & height: Basically, multidiffusion draws images tile by tile and each tile is a rectangle.
 Hence, this controls how large is the latent rectangle, each is 1/8 size of the actual image.
 Shouldn't be too large or too small (normally 64-128 is OK. but you can try other values.)
 - Latent tile overlap: MultiDiffusion uses overlapping to prevent seams and fuses two latents.
 So this controls how long should two tiles be overlapped at one side.
 The larger this value is, the slower the process, but the result will contain less seams  and more natural.
 - Latent tile batch size: allow UNet to process tiles in a batched manner.
-Speed up the UNet but will consumes more VRAM.
+Larger values can speed up the UNet at the cost of more VRAM.

 ### Tiled VAE param

-- How large should we split the image when input and output.
+- The two params control how large tile should we split the image for VAE encoder and decoder.
   - Larger size, faster speed, but more VRAM use.

+- You don't need to change the params when first time to use it.
+  - It will recommend a set of parameters to you based on hand-crafted rules.
-- The recommended params may not be good to fit your device.
-Please adjust according to the GPU used in the console output.
+  - However, the recommended params may not be good to fit your device.
+  - Please adjust according to the GPU used in the console output.
+If you have more VRAM, turn it larger, or vice versus.
-- Encoder input is 8x larger than Decoder input.

-Enjoy!
+**Enjoy!**

+****

+## Current Progress

-- **Local prompt control is in progress**
+- Local prompt control is in progress.
-- **Automatic prompting is in plan**
+- Automatic prompting is in plan.
-- **Video translation via MultiDiffusion frame interpolation is under proof-of-concept**
+- Video translation via MultiDiffusion frame interpolation is under proof-of-concept.

+****

 ## License

 These scripts are licensed under the MIT License.
 If you find them useful, please give the author a star.